AnyLog-co/documentation/deployments/Kubernetes/networking.md

 When deploying with Kubernetes we recommend using [Nginx](https://www.nginx.com/) or other proxy service, as well as our [configuration policy](../../policies.md).

+Directions for using Kubernetes Cluster Networking can be found [here](https://kubernetes.io/docs/concepts/cluster-administration/networking/)

 ## Sample Network Setup
 * The External & Virtual IP are used for setting up TCP connections
 * The Virtual IP is used for setting the REST connection